ROCm/ROCR-Runtime/src/README.md

 #### Building the runtime

 To build the runtime a compatible version of the libhsakmt library and the hsakmt.h header file must be available.
 The latest version of these files can be obtained from the ROCT-Thunk-Interface repository, available here:

 https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface

 Specify the directory containing libhsakmt.so.1 and hsakmt.h using the following cmake variables:

-HSATHK_BUILD_INC_PATH - Set to the dirctory containing hsakmt.h.
+HSAKMT_BUILD_INC_PATH - Set to the dirctory containing hsakmt.h.

-HSATHK_BUILD_LIB_PATH - Set to the directory containing libhsakmt.so.1
+HSAKMT_BUILD_LIB_PATH - Set to the directory containing libhsakmt.so.1

 For example, from the top level ROCR repository execute:

     mkdir build
     cd build
-    cmake -D HSATHK_BUILD_INC_PATH=<location of hsakmt.h> \
+    cmake -D HSAKMT_BUILD_INC_PATH=<location of hsakmt.h> \
-          -D HSATHK_BUILD_LIB_PATH=<location of libhsakmt.so> \
+          -D HSAKMT_BUILD_LIB_PATH=<location of libhsakmt.so> \
-          ../src
+          ..
     make

 The name of the core hsa runtime is libhsa-runtime64.so.1.